How It Works

 Fast Neutrons are most effectively shielded by hydrogen.
 Therefore, Shieldwerx composite shielding materials maximize the hydrogen content.
 Fast neutrons are slowed to thermal energies by collision with hydrogen atoms.
 Heavy metals such as lead, cadmium and iron also slow fast neutrons by inelastic scattering at the higher energies.

 Thermal neutrons can be virtually eliminated by the presence of high thermal neutron cross-section materials such as boron, lithium, or cadmium.

 Primary gamma rays are best shielded with lead or other high-density materials.
 With the continuing contamination and disposal issues related to lead, Shieldwerx offers many lead-free materials to replace lead in many of these applications.

 Secondary gamma rays with energy of 2.2 MeV are created as the result of the capture of thermal neutrons by hydrogen.
 These capture-gamma rays can be minimized by adding boron or lithium.
 Gamma rays resulting from capture of neutrons by boron have energy of only 0.42 MeV, which reduces the overall dosage considerably.

 We have extensive experience with base materials such as polyethylene, epoxy, silicone, urethane, hydrocarbons, refractories, and cement materials.
-Additives include boron, lithium, iron, bismuth, and other inorganic and organic materials.
+Additives include boron, B-10, iron, Li-6, and other inorganic and organic materials.